giuliov/terraform-fun/README.md

 `terraform-reader`  | `pro-demo` KeyVault | Get & List Secrets

 The latter can be shared "freely", the former can do damage (planning is key).

+Some example, notably _agnostic-modules_, requires additional accounts and permissions.